-I’m also proud of how we’ve been able to handle the pandemic to date.
-Despite being the most challenging period Agua has faced in the last 20 years, the business has continued to grow throughout the past 18 months.
-We’ve launched new collections, improved our infrastructure and redesigned our website – to name just a few of the things that have kept us busy and moving forward.
-We’ve even created a new protective technology for our soft fabrics, AguaGuard365, in partnership with a leading Swiss lab.
-It’s the only fabric treatment of its kind that offers certified protection against both bacteria and viruses, including COVID-19.
-We launched the treatment in August last year – no mean feat, just five months after the start of the first UK lock down.
+I’m also proud of how we were able to handle the Covid-19 pandemic.
+Despite being the most challenging period Agua has faced in the last 20 years, the business continued to grow throughout each lockdown and beyond.
+We launched new collections, improved our infrastructure and redesigned our website – to name just a few of the things that kept us busy and moving forward.
+We even created a new protective technology for our soft fabrics, AguaGuard365, in partnership with a leading Swiss lab.
+It’s the only fabric treatment of its kind that offers certified protection against both bacteria and viruses, including Covid-19.
+We launched the treatment just five months after the start of the first UK lockdown.

 The industry continues to be challenging.
-We’re all still feeling the effects of lock downs and travel restrictions.
+We’re all still feeling the effects of the pandemic several years later.
 Nevertheless, I’m confident that we’re in the strongest position we could be.
 We’ve continued to invest, evolve and experiment; whether that’s with new collections, materials, or with new ways of working.
-I’m excited about what the next 11 years – and more – will bring.”
+I’m excited about what the next 12 years – and more – will bring.”